Best Free Business Bank Accounts

 10. Mettle — Top free business bank account for challenger banking

-Mettle is a mobile banking service built for sole traders and partnerships with no more than two owners.
+Mettle bank is a mobile banking service built for sole traders and partnerships with no more than two owners.
 To qualify, your business must be registered and trading in the UK and you must be a UK resident and aged 18 or over.
 You'll also need a balance limit of up to £1 million.

 The account is free to use and offers customisable invoices.
 FreeAgent accounting software is automatically included with the account, but you can also sync it with other accounting software if preferred.